jblancett/tsuru-cookbook/README.md

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
 3. Write your change
-4. Write tests for your change (if applicable)
-5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+4. Submit a Pull Request using Github

-License and Authors
+Authors
 -------------------
-Authors: TODO: List authors
+Authors: jblancett (josh@firma8.com)